New Zealand Certificate in Whānau Ora (Level 3)

 About the programme

-This programme is for those who wish to work with Māori and whānau in the development of a whānau-centred approach that supports whānau wellbeing.
+This programme is for those who wish to work with Māori and whānau in the development of a whānau-centred approach which supports whānau wellbeing.

-Located in Dunedin, New Zealand Kokiri offers practical/vocational courses that equip foundation learners with the opportunity to learn employable skills in preparation for higher education or as a gateway into the workforce.
-Find out more >
+Located in Ōtepoti Dunedin, New Zealand Kōkiri offers practical/vocational courses which equip foundation learners with the opportunity to learn skills in preparation for higher education or as a gateway into the workforce.
+Find out more.

-Graduates of this qualification will be able to work under supervision to apply knowledge of Māori philosophies and theories of Māori wellbeing.
+Graduates of this qualification will be able to apply knowledge of Māori philosophies and theories of Māori wellbeing.
 This qualification will prepare you for entry-level work caring for or supporting people, from youth to adulthood.

 What You Study

 What you'll learn